November Is Devoted To The Souls In Purgatory | Mark Your Calendar!

 Did you know that each month has a traditional Catholic devotion?
 This year, let’s focus on each devotion month-by-month to grow in our faith and traditions!
 Make yourself notes, write it on your calendar, and pray a specific prayer each day of the month to remember.
 You could use a prayer already associated with the devotion or pray a personal one.

 The Catechism of the Catholic Church teaches us about the state of purification called purgatory (paragraph 1031).
 Nothing evil is allowed in Heaven.
 Jesus’ sacrifice is all transforming, not just a “cover-up.”
-What I mean by this is that we believe that Christ’s sacrifice is not just making us appear to be pure, but when we really accept Him wholly we are transformed.
+What I mean by this is that we believe that Christ’s sacrifice is not just making us appear to be pure, but when we really accept Him wholly, we are transformed.
 We just need to receive Him.

 As imperfect, fallen humans, we might likely not enter into eternal life completely spotless, and that is why His love continues to purify us in the state of purgatory.
 What’s left of sin is taken away.
 Traditionally, people ask for 40 Masses to be said for a person who has passed.
-Forty biblically represents a long time, so people were aiming to help someone even if that person was said to be in Purgatory for a long time.
+Forty biblically represents a long time, so people aimed to help someone even if that person was said to be in Purgatory for a long time.

 The afterlife doesn’t necessarily have a sense of time, so when someone speaks in manners of time, it’s just us finite humans attempting to understand the afterlife.
 We should prepare ourselves to be rid of all sin as soon as possible through prayer, the sacraments given by God, and constant conversion.
 That way, we can enjoy the Kingdom of Heaven where we all belong “sooner”—so to speak.